 While contending with his father's battle with cancer and eventual passing, he got his start under the mentorship of Magnum Photos photographer, David Alan Harvey, in 2008.

-For all inquiries, please reach out to [email protected].
+For commissions and assignments, please reach out to [email protected].

 Selected Features & Publications

 Abe’s Penny, BBC News: In Pictures, Fisheye Magazine, Global Journalist - Missouri School of Journalism, The Guardian, GUP Magazine, Huck Magazine, Le Monde’s M, le magazine du Monde, The Magenta Foundation, Milk Gallery, The New York Times, The New Yorker: Photo Booth, NPR, Rencontres d’Arles, VICE, WIRED

 En Foco - Fellowship Winner, Foundation of Contemporary Arts - Grantee, Lucie Foundation - Emerging Artist Award Finalist, Sony World Photography Awards - Finalist, World Press Photo Foundation - Joop Swart Masterclass Nominee

 The Museum of Modern Art Library (MoMA), The Brooklyn Museum Library

 AT&T, the British Film Institute, Jazz at Lincoln Center, The High Line, United Nations, Verizon, TED